Stoffel CLI Overview

 The CLI supports configurable MPC parameters:

-- Parties: Number of parties in the MPC computation (minimum 5 for security)
+- Parties: Number of parties in the MPC computation (minimum 4 for HoneyBadger)

-- Threshold: Maximum number of corrupted parties =
+- Threshold: Maximum number of corrupted parties tolerated

 Help System